aegoroff/copyto/README.md

   copyto [command]

 Available Commands:
-  cmdline     Use command line to set parameters config      Use TOML configuration file to set parameters help        Help about any command version     Print the version number of copyto
+  cmdline     Use command line to configure required application parameters config      Use TOML configuration file to configure required application parameters help        Help about any command version     Print the version number of copyto